 Be kind to yourself while you’re adapting to the changes brought on by your CPAP therapy.
 By making subtle therapy adjustments to fit your lifestyle, you’ll set yourself up for therapy success.

-Make CPAP dry mouth a thing of the past and sweet dreams a thing of the present!
+Follow this advice and you’re sure to make CPAP dry mouth a thing of the past and sweet dreams a thing of the present!

 Taylor has seen sleep apnea treatment first-hand and has learned the ins and outs through formal training in CPAP machines, masks, and equipment.
 She strives to make learning about sleep apnea and sleep apnea therapies a breeze.
 Interested in sharing your story or have a topic you’d like CPAP.com to investigate?
 Contact us!